-This first appeared in The Havok Journal on August 19, 2021.
-A year after the U.S. withdrawal from Afghanistan evokes strong feelings from many veterans.
+Editor’s Note: This first appeared in The Havok Journal on August 19, 2021.
+Chris’ six-part series is being republished over the next three days as the U.S. withdrawal from Afghanistan continues to evoke strong feelings from many veterans.

 If you have ever gotten in a deep conversation with a Vietnam Veteran, one of the middle-ranking officers instead of soldiers, you got an interesting take on the reasons why that war was ‘lost.’
 In their telling, they were able to consistently beat the Viet Cong when they could find and engage but they never could get a decisive victory because North Vietnam and Cambodia were places of refuge and active support.
 In their estimation, the real decisive fight was there and as long as those areas remained uncontrolled then all they were doing was ‘mowing the grass.’
 I have often thought about those conversations as I lived through the Afghanistan problem.